Michael-Bernasconi/Sparse-Matrix-Vector-Multiplication/README.md

 ## High-Performance GPU-Aware Interconnect Overlay

 To maximize data ingestion throughput, the communication backbone completely bypasses traditional host-side staging (`cudaMemcpy` to RAM).
 The pipeline utilizes a **GPU-Aware MPI Overlay** that passes device pointers directly into non-blocking communication primitives (`MPI_Irecv` / `MPI_Isend`).

-### Key Performance Insights Documented in the Report:

-* **Topology Bounds:** The 1D cyclic distribution achieves excellent load balancing on structurally uniform sparse datasets (e.g., `ASIC` topologies or `Rucci1`) where row density variance is low ($\sigma \le 4.16$).
-However, it faces structural efficiency degradation on highly skewed, power-law graphs (e.g., `boyd2` graphs, where $2\%$ of rows contain over $75\%$ of non-zero entries), as individual dense hub rows cannot be subdivided under a 1D mapping constraint.
-* **Interconnect Bottlenecks:** At higher GPU counts (4 GPUs), the system operates in a strict **interconnect-bound regime**.
-Because individual CUDA kernels execute in the order of microseconds, total Time-To-Solution (TTS) is dictated by the PCIe/NVLink interconnect latency during the non-blocking Ghost Entry exchange.
-* **Memory Footprint Scaling:** By substituting full vector replication with localized point-to-point tracking of Ghost Entries, the memory footprint scales efficiently with the data subset assigned to each node, enabling execution on massive structural matrices exceeding 50 million non-zero items within the native 24 GB global memory constraint of a single A30 accelerator.

 ---